rrocharoberto/fields-data/README.md

 	5.1) The base project was created using [Spring Initializr](https://start.spring.io) (Spring Boot v2.3.4), with the following dependencies: Spring Web, DevTools, Data JPA and PostgreSQL Driver.

 	5.2) The database script was generated using SQLPowerArchitect model.
-The coordinate_id field was changed manually to SERIAL (modeling tool issue).
+The `coordinate_id` field was changed manually to SERIAL (modeling tool issue).

 	5.3) Used BigDecimal for latitude and longitude values (double didn't support).

-	5.4) Before perform update a field, it cleans up the coordinates of current boundary, because the amount o boundaries may change in the new data.
+	5.4) Before perform update of a field, it cleans up the coordinates of current boundary, because the amount o boundaries may change in the new data.

-	5.5) It was created two specific (unchecked) exceptions for handling and sending good format responses in case of some inconsistencies: FieldException and FieldNotFoundException.
-Unchecked to avoid declaring everywere.
-Only method handleException(...) in FieldController class handles them properly.
+	5.5) It was created two specific (unchecked) exceptions for handling and sending good format responses in case of some inconsistencies: `FieldException` and `FieldNotFoundException`.
+The choice of unchecked ones was to avoid declaring it everywhere.
+Only method `handleException(...)` in `FieldController` class handles them properly.

-	5.6) Any exception (bellow Exception class) will result in a BAD REQUEST to client.

-	5.7) Implemented GeneralExceptionHandler class to handle any general exceptions.
+	5.6) Any exception (bellow `Exception` class hierarchy) will result in a BAD REQUEST to client.
+It was implemented `GeneralExceptionHandler` class to handle any general exceptions.

-	5.8) The service class FieldService serves the CRUD operations to the Rest controller.
+	5.7) The service classes `FieldService` and `WeatherService` serve the CRUD operations and weather resources to the Rest controller.

-	5.9) The utility class FieldDataConverter converts JSON to entities objects and vice versa.]
+	5.8) The utility class `FieldDataConverter` converts JSON to entities objects and vice versa.

-	5.10) The utility class DateUtil converts String to Date objects and vice versa.
+	5.9) The utility class `DateUtil` converts String to Date objects and vice versa.

-	5.11) In FieldEntity: created is set only when field is persisted to database. updated is set every time update is performed.
+	5.10) In `FieldEntity`, attribute `created` is set only when field is persisted to database and `updated` is set every time update (PUT) is performed.

 6) Regards to Java project (Historical Weather API):

-	6.1) GeoData and Geometry classes will be reused in Polygon JSON structure.
+	6.1) `GeoData` and `Geometry` classes will be reused in `Polygon` API JSON structure.

-	6.2) Only "main" data will be mapped to receive data from OpenWeather Agro Monitoring API.
+	6.2) Only `main` data will be mapped to receive data from OpenWeather Agro Monitoring API.

-	6.3) appid for polygon API not is stored in application.properties file anymore.
+	6.3) `appid` for polygon API not is stored in application.properties file anymore.
 It is a command line parameter now.

-	6.4) Using the fieldId as name of polygon (in PolygonDataRequest).
+	6.4) Using the `fieldId` as name of polygon (in `PolygonDataRequest`).

 	6.5) Added extra dependency `spring-boot-starter-webflux` in order to implement Rest client for polygon and weather history APIs.

-	6.6) Oficial API of weather history gives unauthorized error.
+	6.6) Official API of weather history gives unauthorized error.
 Using sample API (as answered by Daniel) for tests.

 	6.7) Note: the data in response from weather history (using sample API) are only samples (they are not compatible with the dates used to query it).
-[Example used](https://samples.openweathermap.org/agro/1.0/weather/history?appid={$appid}&polyid=5f69118a714b526842e124ff&start=1600710398&end=1600191998).
+[Example used](https://samples.openweathermap.org/agro/1.0/weather/history?appid={$appid}&polyid=5f69118a714b526842e124ff&start=1600710398&end=1600191998) (change `appid` properly).

 	6.8) Change property `historical.weather.rest.url` in file `/field-backend/src/main/resources/application.properties` to configure the weather history API properly.

-	6.9) Catching exceptions when retrieving data from OpenWeather API and handling it as FieldAPIException (for bad gateway response).
+	6.9) Catching exceptions when retrieving data from OpenWeather API and handling it as `FieldAPIException` (for bad gateway HTTP response).

 	6.10) New field `polygon_idd` in table `Boundary` to save id of the polygon created in OpenWeather API.
 Avoid creating new polygon when it already there.
 The OpenWeather API keeps the polygons.

-	6.11) Special note [polygon API](from https://agromonitoring.com/api/polygons): "When creating a polygon, the first and last positions are equivalent, and they MUST contain identical values" (example of incorrect API call).
+	6.11) Special note of [polygon API](from https://agromonitoring.com/api/polygons): "When creating a polygon, the first and last positions are equivalent, and they MUST contain identical values" (example of incorrect API call).